Marzipanzerfaust/exercism-solutions/README.md

-This is all of the code that I have written for [exercism.io](https://exercism.io).
-You can view my profile [here](https://exercism.io/profiles/Marzipanzerfaust).
+These are all of the exercise solutions that I have written for [exercism.io](https://exercism.io).
+You can view my exercism.io profile [here](https://exercism.io/profiles/Marzipanzerfaust).